Rethinking Probabilistic Circuit Parameter Learning: Background

 \subsection{Distributions as Circuits}

 Probabilistic Circuits (PCs) represent probability distributions with deep and structured computation graphs that consist of sum and product operations \citep{choi2020probabilistic}.
-They are an extension of existing tractable probabilistic models, which are designed to support efficient and exact probabilistic inference over complex queries, such as Sum Product Networks \citep{poon2011sum}, cutset networks \citep{rahman2014cutset}, and Hidden Markov Models \citep{rabiner1986introduction}.
-PCs inherit the tractability of these models while introducing a scalable computational framework to encode richer and more complex data distributions.
+They serve as a general framework encompassing tractable probabilistic models, which are designed to support efficient and exact probabilistic inference over complex queries, such as Sum Product Networks \citep{poon2011sum}, cutset networks \citep{rahman2014cutset}, Hidden Markov Models \citep{rabiner1986introduction}, and Probabilistic Generating Circuits \citep{zhang2021probabilistic}.
 The syntax and semantics of PCs are as follows:

 \begin{defn}[Probabilistic Circuit] A PC $\p$ over variables $\X$ is a directed acyclic computation graph with one single root node $n_{\mathrm{r}}$.
 Every input node (those without incoming edges) in $\p$ defines an univariate distribution over variable $X \in \X$.
 Every inner node (those with incoming edges) is either a \emph{product} or a \emph{sum} node, where each product node encodes a factorized distribution over its child distributions and each sum node represents a weighted mixture of its child distributions.
 Formally, the distribution $\p_{n}$ encoded by a node $n$ can be represented recursively as